Orlan: In the 2000s

 In 2001, Orlan orchestrated a series of filmic posters, "Le Plan du Film," with various artists and writers.

-She collaborated in 2008 with the Symbiotica laboratory in Australia, resulting in the bio-art installation "The Harlequin's Coat."Part of Orlan's ongoing work includes "Suture/Hybridize/Recycle," a generative and collaborative series of clothing made from Orlan's wardrobe and focusing on suture: the deconstruction of past clothing reconstructed into new clothing that highlights the sutures.
+She collaborated in 2008 with the Symbiotica laboratory in Australia, resulting in the bio-art installation "The Harlequin's Coat."Part of ORLAN's ongoing work includes "Suture/Hybridize/Recycle," a generative and collaborative series of clothing made from Orlan's wardrobe and focusing on suture: the deconstruction of past clothing reconstructed into new clothing that highlights the sutures.

-In June 2013, she filed a complaint against Lady Gaga.
-For Orlan, the American star, in the album Born This Way released in 2011 is inspired by the artist without quoting her.
-The beginning of the video clip of the homonymous song shows Lady Gaga with implants similar to those of Orlan and the face of Lady Gaga beheaded recalls the work Woman with head created in 1996.
-Her lawyer was asking for compensation of 31.7 million dollars.
-The hearing was set for July 7, 2016, at the Tribunal de la Grande Instance de Paris.
-A first verdict was announced against Orlan but the artist decided to appeal.
-In May 2018, the Court of Appeal of Paris rejected Orlan by confirming the absence of the parasitic nature of the video clip.

 It receives the Reputation on line Prize (Grand Prix de le-réputation) in 2013, organized by the art critic Alexia Guggemos, Plastic Arts category, which rewards the most popular personalities on the Internet alongside Phillipe Starck for design and Yann Arthus-Bertrand for photography.

-In 2018, Orlan created a robot in her own image, "ORLANoïde", equipped with collective and social artificial intelligence that speaks with her voice by reading texts from a text generator: presented at the Grand Palais, for the exhibition "Artists and Robots", the robot is also part of a performance entitled "Electronic and verbal striptease" and also benefits from a motion generator.
+In 2018, Orlan created a robot in her own image, " Orlanoïde", equipped with collective and social artificial intelligence that speaks with her voice by reading texts from a text generator: presented at the Grand Palais, for the exhibition "Artists and Robots", the robot is also part of a performance entitled "Electronic and verbal striptease" and also benefits from a motion generator.
 It is a work in progress, currently, the developers of the Art and science gallery in Dublin are developing other capacities.

 In 2019, she was honored with the special prize of WOMAN OF THE YEAR, awarded by the Prince of Monte Carlo.

 Orlan is also appointed Professor Emeritus of the Accademia di Belle Arti di Roma.

-During the confinement in 2020, Orlan wrote her autobiography Strip-tease : tout sur ma vie, tout sur mon art published by Gallimard on the 3rd of June, 2021.